Artichoke Salad with Goat’s Cheese & Lime Yoghurt

 Equipment

-• You need a spice grinder or food processor to grind the black limes into powder.
+• Spice grinder – or a food processor to grind the black limes into powder (if using).

 Ingredients